-Handbook to Provenance Research
+Manual Provenance Research

-The Handbook to Provenance Research for the identification of cultural property that was confiscated during National Socialism rule is a practical tool box for employees of museums, libraries and archives, for arts and antiques dealers and also for private collectors.
+The Manual Provenance Research for the identification of cultural property that was confiscated during National Socialism rule is a practical tool box for employees of museums, libraries and archives, for arts and antiques dealers and also for private collectors.
 Anyone who has doubts about the provenance of cultural goods in their own collections—be they paintings, sculptures, books, coins, porcelain, graphic art or silver tableware—will find the needed tools in the guideline: practical tips, case studies as well as important addresses, sources and web addresses.

-The handbook is a joint effort of the Arbeitskreis Provenienzforschung e.
+The manual is a joint effort of the Arbeitskreis Provenienzforschung e.
 V. (Provenance Research Association), the Arbeitskreis Provenienzforschung und Restitution—Bibliotheken (Provenance Research and Restitution Association of Libraries), the Deutscher Bibliotheksverband e.
 V. (German Library Association), the Deutscher Museumsbund e.
 V. (German Museums Association) and ICOM Deutschland e.
 V. (ICOM Germany).
 The authors of the volume have been instrumental in the scientific, methodological and practical development of the field in past years and contribute their profound practical experience on the guideline’s 135 pages.